 Calling all fans of women who slay!
 New York Times bestselling author Kiersten White is giving us a brand-new series set in the world of Buffy the Vampire Slayer that introduces a new Slayer.
-Here’s what you need to know while we anxiously await the arrival of Slayer on January 8, 2019!
+Here’s everything we know about the book!

 8 Things You Need to Know About Kiersten White’s New Novel Set in the World of Buffy the Vampire Slayer